ebunle/Feedback-linearization-vs-cascaded-PI-for-an-islanded-grid-forming-inverter/README.md

-# Feedback Linearization of an Islanded Grid-Forming Inverter
+# Feedback Linearization and Control of a Grid-Forming Power Converter in an Islanded Microgrid

 Code and simulation results accompanying the tutorial paper *Feedback Linearization and Control of a Grid-Forming Power Converter